 We aim to highlight the importance of due diligence in lead campaigns and to keep our customers and industry associates up-to-date with the compliance news reported for our industry.
 This article is reprinted here for our readers from the blog TCPA Monitor, courtesy of our legal partners Mac Murray & Shuster LLP.
+The information on this page and related links is provided for general education purposes only and is not legal advice.
+Convoso does not guarantee the accuracy or appropriateness of this information to your situation.
+You are solely responsible for using Convoso’s services in a legally compliant way and should consult your legal counsel for compliance advice.
+Any quotes are solely the views of the quoted person and do not necessarily reflect the views or opinions of Convoso.

 The Oklahoma House has passed the pending legislation discussed below into law as of May 18, 2022.